KhronosGroup/Vulkan-Hpp/README.md

 ## Configuration Options

-There are a couple of defines you can use to control the feature set and behaviour of `vulkan.hpp`:
+The following macros may be defined in a build system, or during the command-line invocation of a compiler to configure the behaviour of Vulkan-Hpp:

 ### `VULKAN_HPP_ASSERT`